cpjobling/EG-247-Resources/week7/ft2.md

 $\omega \in [-\infty,\infty]$ (in radians/second).

-We most often represent the *system* by its so-called *frequency response* and we will be interested on what effect the system has on the signal $f(t)$.
+We most often represent the *system* by its so-called *frequency response* and we will be interested in what effect the system has on the signal $f(t)$.

 As for the Laplace transform, this is more conveniently determined by exploiting the *time convolution property*.
 That is by performing a Fourier transform of